Social security and pensions

 It also covers occupational schemes providing for other social benefits, such as survivor's benefit and family allowances if intended for employed people.

-Under the directive, there may no sex discrimination regarding:
+Under the directive, there may be no sex discrimination regarding:

 - the conditions of access to these schemes;